 There is a great number of usability testing methods.
 All of them vary and can be used under different circumstances.
 The choice often depends on goals which a team sets and the budget of a project.
 We’ve distinguished some common methods helping to test usability.
 Let’s see what they are.

 This method foresees testing a website or an app on random people, meaning designers can ask someone passing in a hallway or elsewhere.
 Hallway testing may seem a bit difficult because it requires finding people who would love to take part in such an experiment and then would be able to give a constitutive feedback.
-The method is often used when the biggest part of work is done so that users could feel it like a complete product.
+The method is often used when the biggest part of the work is done so that users could feel it like a complete product.
 Hallway Testing is one of the most common methods since it’s cheaper and faster than many others.

 Remote Usability Testing

 The name of the method speaks for itself.
-Such approach allows involving people from different countries so that a creative team could see how their product is perceived in various cultures.
+Such an approach allows involving people from different countries so that a creative team could see how their product is perceived in various cultures.
 There are two types of remote usability testing: synchronous or asynchronous.

 Synchronous remote testing is handled via video conferencing as well as various sharing tools such as WebEx or GoToMeeting.
 The synchronic approach allows designers to watch how different people use a product in a real-time.
 Also, users can receive some support from a creator if needed.
 Still, synchronous remote testing has its drawbacks.
 Users should be asked to gather in a certain time and if they live in different time zone it may be problematic.
 That’s why a day and time should be arranged upfront and it may take some time to find the best option for everyone.